Persistence of Heterodimensional Cycles: Local stabilization of heterodimensional cycles in the saddle case

 We finish the proof of the lemma by recalling that $\lambda$ and $\gamma$ depend smoothly on $\mu$, hence

 which, upon substitution into \eqref{mujg}, gives \eqref{eq:sechdc:0b}.

 Since the cycle $\tilde\Gamma$ is tied with $\Gamma$, we have $x^+=\tilde x^+$ or $u^-=\tilde u^-$.
-It follows immediately from formula (\ref{muhatjg}) that if $x^+=\tilde x^+$, then $\hat\mu_j$ lies in the interval $I^s_k$ defined in Lemma \ref{lem:type1_pert:includeO_2}, and if $u^-=\tilde u^-$, then $\hat\mu_j$ lies in the interval $I^u_m$ defined in Lemma \ref{lem:type1_pert:includeO_1}.
-In any case, Proposition \ref{prop:intervalsfortype1} implies that the blender which exists by Theorem \ref{thm:blender_in_type1} near the type-I cycle $\Gamma$ is robustly connected\footnote{Here by robust connection between a blender and a saddle we mean that they are homoclinically related if they have the same index, or they are involved in robust heterodimensional dynamics if they have different indices.} to one of the saddles $O_{1,2}$ when the system has the secondary fragile heteroclinic orbit $\Gamma^{0,new}$ of Lemma \ref{lem:type2_sechdc}.
+It follows immediately from formula (\ref{muhatjg}) that if $x^+=\tilde x^+$, then $\hat\mu_j$ lies in the interval $I^s_k$ defined in \eqref{eq:type1_pert:includeO_2:1}, and if $u^-=\tilde u^-$, then $\hat\mu_j$ lies in the interval $I^u_m$ defined in \eqref{eq:type1_pert:includeO_1:0}.
+In either case, Proposition \ref{prop:intervalsfortype1} implies that the blender which exists by Theorem \ref{thm:blender_in_type1} near the type-I cycle $\Gamma$ is robustly connected\footnote{Here by robust connection between a blender and a saddle we mean that they are homoclinically related if they have the same index, or they are involved in robust heterodimensional dynamics if they have different indices.} to one of the saddles $O_{1,2}$ when the system has the newly created fragile heteroclinic orbit $\Gamma_j^{0,new}$ of Lemma \ref{lem:type2_sechdc}.

-Theorem \ref{thm:blender_in_type1} gives us the blender at $\mu=0$, which persists for all small $\mu$, and satisfies conditions of Remark \ref{rem:inclusionlem}.
+Theorem \ref{thm:blender_in_type1} gives us the blender at $\mu=0$, which persists for all small $\mu$, and satisfies conditions of Proposition \ref{prop:inclusionlem}.
 The robust connection to the saddle $O_1$ or $O_2$ also persists for all $\mu$ corresponding to the interval $I^u_m$ or $I^k_s$, i.e., it persists for all $\mu$ from the intervals $\Delta_j$ defined by (\ref{deltaj6}).
 Let us show that there are sub-intervals inside $\Delta_j$ where the blender has a robust connection to the other saddle too.